Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-loading-with-react-query.md

 You might find yourself in a position where you have a list so long you want to give the option to load it in stages.

 We call this an infinite loading list.
-In the example below, you see a Pokemon list that will show 10 Pokemon at a time.
+In the example below, you see a Pokemon list showing 10 Pokemon at a time.
 Once we click the button, it will load the next 10, and so forth.

 <!-- ![Infinite loading with React Query](https://cdn.hashnode.com/res/hashnode/image/upload/v1643536046017/NbJvRWSaD.gif) -->